osuosl/streamwebs/docs/source/outline.rst

 **Default Display**

+There will be three ways in which a user will be able to navigate to a specific site.

+  #) By name
+  #) Via location marker on the map
+  #) Through a pull down menu

+Modes 1 and 3 are self-explanatory.
+Here's how the 2nd option will work:

-Specific sites should be searchable by name.
-Alongside that, there should also be a map display with markers denoting site locations.
-Users should be able to navigate to a specific site's page by clicking on its marker on the map.
+The center of the sites page will contain a map display with markers denoting site locations.
+Selecting a marker on the map should display additional info about the site in a pop-up (for now, this will be the site name and a small image).
+The user should be able to navigate to the selected site's page by clicking on the view button displayed in the pop-up.

-Underneath the map, there should be pull down menu listing all the site names.
+For a rough visual representation on how the default display will look,

 .. note::